Anmolmv/INTERNSHIP_DROOM/README.md

   **Pandas** is used to create structured data **Selenium** provides browser automation

   I begined by defining our browser.
-Depending on the webdriver we picked back in “WebDriver and browsers”  I typed in:
+Depending on the webdriver i picked back in “WebDriver and browsers”  I typed in:

 **  driver = webdriver.Chrome(executable_path='c:\path\to\windows\webdriver\executable.exe')
 **